 About Project "Leonardo"

-In the fall of 2008, Project „Leonardo“was launched on the initiative of the Senate and its long-standing chairman Prof. Dr. Max Kerner.
-After a successful trial phase of about two years, the project was further expanded.
-“Leonardo” was assigned institutionally and organizationally to the VDI professorship for futurology at the Institute for Political Science from the winter semester 2010/11 it stood under the responsibility of Prof. Dr. Emmanuel Richter.
+In autumn 2008, Project „Leonardo“was launched on the initiative of the senate and its long-standing chairman Prof. Dr. Max Kerner.
+After a trial phase of around two years, „Leonardo“ was initially assigned institutionally and organizationally to the Institute for Political Science (IPW).
+Since the winter semester 2010/11 it stood under the responsibility of Prof. Dr. Emmanuel Richter.
 In the summer semester 2020, the project has been assigned to the interdisciplinary Human Technology Center (HumTec) with Prof. Dr. Stefan Böschen as Rector’s Delegate.
 Ann-Kristin Winkens (M.Sc.) has been the project manager since winter semester 2018/19.

 What is a „Leonardo“ Course?

 A central characteristic of „Leonardo“ courses is that — usually two — lecturers from different scientific disciplines offer a course that focuses on a social challenges aims to reach students of all faculties.
 The aim is to discuss a central topic in an interdisciplinary manner under academic supervision and to bring together both students and lecturers from different disciplines.
 Since winter semester 20/21, student initiatives also have the opportunity to offer a „Leonardo“ event in cooperation with a lecturer.
 So far, courses have been offered on topics such as energy, climate change, world population and health, flight and migration, culture, medical technology, Sustainable Development Goals, human-animal studies and fake news.
 You can find a complete list here.